Psychology and Peace

 Mathias is an undergraduate student in the University’s School of International Relations, and has been a member of the Visualising Peace team since Spring 2022.

+Mathias has also written on the ‘biology’ of peace-building in this museum entry; and he has reflected critically on his experiences in the project and how they have stretched his own habits of visualising peace politically, psychologically, and personally.
 This research into psychology, storytelling, and political peacebuilding culminated in an in-depth report (below) on current frameworks of peacebuilding and behavioural psychology using a variety of case studies on the local, national, and international scales.

 Leave a comment